neilcronin/warpath/7_classes/README.md

 --

-Write a class that models an animal that eats every day.
+Write a class that models an animal that eats.
 Invoke a function that sees if this animal is hungry or not.

 Write a class that models an animal that can "say" something.